Skip to content

 Decorating

 Decorating phase happens only when version is read (and deserialized).
-During this phase version can be decorated with i.e. branch name.
-Default decorator does nothing. axion-release-plugin supports adding predefined named version creators (so don't be afraid to post pull request if you have something useful!).
+During this phase, the version will be decorated with a branch name (default behavior). axion-release-plugin supports adding predefined named version creators (so don't be afraid to post pull request if you have something useful!).
 Decoration phase is conducted by version creators, you can configure it via scmVersion.versionCreator method:

 scmVersion {